tychonievich/cso1-s2022/markdown/c.md

     Non-`static` globals are associated with various bugs, so you should prefer a `static` global or `static` local instead where possible.

 `register` and `volatile`
 :   These are hints to the compiler.
-They have not direct impact on code operation, but can make some optimizations work better.
+They have no direct impact on code operation, but can make some optimizations work better.
     `register` suggests that this variable be stored in a register, not in memory, and is ignored by many compilers.
     `volatile` suggests that the optimizer assume the variable is being changed by something other than the code itself and blocks certain kinds of optimizations that might otherwise assume differently.